Skip to content

 compute_panchanga

 Compute the Vedic panchanga (five-limbed almanac) for any date, time, and location.
 Ask this tool when the user wants to know: · 'What is today\'s tithi / nakshatra / yoga / karana?' · 'Is this an auspicious time?
 Is Rahu Kalam active?' · 'What are today\'s inauspicious periods?' · 'When does the current tithi end?' · 'What rashi (sign) is the Moon in?' · 'When is the next solar or lunar eclipse?'
 Returns for each of the five limbs (tithi, nakshatra, yoga, karana, vara): · Entity (id + localized name) · Quality, lord, pada as applicable · Remaining degrees until the limb changes · End time in local and UTC Also returns: · Approximate sunrise and sunset (HH:MM local) · Rahu Kalam, Gulika Kalam, Yamaganda windows with active flag · Calendar: masa (with adhika/kshaya flags), samvatsara, Vikrama and Shaka year, ayana, ritu, and the next sankranti · Day yogas: anandadi yoga + the active dainika yogas (Sarvartha Siddhi, Amrita Siddhi, Ravi, Dagdha, etc.), each tier-tagged standard (Drik-Panchang set) or classical (extended) · Moon's rashi (Chandra rashi — the Vedic moon sign), localized · Eclipses: next solar + next lunar eclipse (grahana) — type, certainty, days away, and UTC date For birth chart panchanga, use `compute_chart` which includes `facts.panchanga` anchored to the birth moment.
-Tier: Free · Typical response: ~4 KB.
+Tier: All · Typical response: ~4 KB.

 Input